nthx/api_test_tool/README.md

 # API Test Tool

-> Rewrite whole apps with safe & ease
+> Rewrite whole apps with safety & ease

 Acceptance and Regression Testing support for your API.
 Implementation agnostic.
 Written in Ruby.